matheusb432/rust-course/notes/03-memory.md

 # Memory in Rust 🦀

-All programs must track their memory usage.
+- All programs must track their memory usage.
 This is done by allocating and freeing memory.
 If they fail to do so, a memory leak occurs.
-This is a serious problem, as it can cause the program or even the entire system to crash.
+This is a serious problem, as it can cause a program or even an entire system to crash.

-To transfer access to data without copying it, Rust uses pointers.
+- To transfer access to data without copying it, Rust uses pointers.
 A pointer is a value that describes a location in memory.

-Rust follows the Pointer Safety Principle; data should never be aliased and mutated at the same time.
+- Rust follows the `Pointer Safety Principle`; data should never be aliased and mutated at the same time.
 This is enforced at compile time.

 ## Variables

-Variables live in the stack in memory, they're stored in frames.
-A frame is a mapping from variables to values within a single scope, such as a function.
+- Variables live in the stack in memory, they're stored in _frames_.
+A _frame_ is a mapping from variables to values within a single scope, such as a function.

-Frames are organized into a stack of currently-called-functions.
+- Frames are organized into a stack of currently-called-functions.
 After a function returns, Rust deallocates the function's frame.
 This sequence of frames is called a stack because the most recent frame added is always the next frame freed.

 ## Ownership

-Rust utilizes an "ownership" model to manage memory.
+- Rust utilizes an _ownership_ model to manage memory.
 This means that every value has a single owner, and that owner is responsible for cleaning up the memory.

-Ownership is a core feature in Rust that ensures memory safety without the need for a garbage collector.
+- _Ownership_ is a core feature in Rust that ensures memory safety without the need for a garbage collector.

-Ownership is used to keep programs running fast and free from memory leaks.
+- _Ownership_ is used to keep programs running fast and free from memory leaks.
 It's much more efficient to borrow data than it is to copy it.

-Each value in Rust has a variable that is its owner.
+- Each value in Rust has a variable that is its owner.
 The scope in which the variable is declared is where it is valid or accessible.
 Once the variable goes out of scope, Rust automatically calls the drop function and the memory is freed.

-In Rust, memory can either be "moved" or "borrowed".
+- In Rust, memory can either be _moved_ or _borrowed_.

 ### Moving memory

-When a value is moved, the ownership is transferred to the new owner. the new owner is now responsible for deleting the data
+- When a value is _moved_, the ownership is transferred to the new owner. the new owner is now responsible for deleting the data

 ```rust
 enum Light {